deepmodeling/dpdispatcher/doc/batch.md

 {dargs:argument}`batch_type <resources/batch_type>`: `PBS`

 [OpenPBS](https://www.openpbs.org/) is an open-source job scheduling of the Linux Foundation and [PBS Profession](https://www.altair.com/pbs-professional/) is its commercial solution.
-One needs to make sure OpenPBS has been setup in the remote server and the related environment is activated.
+One needs to make sure OpenPBS has been set up in the remote server and the related environment is activated.

 Note that do not use `PBS` for Torque.